Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Coat -Comfortable shoes -Scarf and gloves (especially in November and December) - Umbrella and raincoat -Jacket

-In this article you have read some autumn plans but, if on the contrary, you have scheduled your trip in another season, here are the guides to the best things to do in summer in Rome, what to see and what to do in spring in Rome and what to do in winter in Rome.
+In this article you have read some autumn plans but, if on the contrary, you are planning to travel to Rome: in another season, here are the guides to the best things to do in summer in Rome, what to see and what to do in spring in Rome and what to do in winter in Rome.
 Every season has its charm!

-In summary, compare the different seasons for visiting Rome
+In short, compare the different seasons for visiting Rome

 • Winter